Identification of Causal Diffusion Effects Under Structural Stationarity: Empirical Analysis

 Figure~\ref{fig:marCE} presents results for the conditional ACDE for counties that have a higher proportion of school dropouts.
 Similar to the case of the ACDE estimation, Figure~\ref{fig:marCE} (a) shows strong concerns of biases in the first four sets of control variables.
 Even though a 95\% confidence interval of the fourth estimate covers zero, its point estimate is far from zero (around $4$ percentage points).
 In contrast, the placebo test suggests that the fifth control set adjusts for relevant confounders where a placebo estimate is close to zero.

-Based on results from the placebo tests, I examine estimates from the main model in Figure~\ref{fig:marCE} (b).
+Based on results from the placebo tests, we examine estimates from the main model in Figure~\ref{fig:marCE} (b).
 The first four sets, likely to be biased, exhibit large point estimates, larger than $10$ percentage points.
 More interestingly, even with the most credible fifth control set, a point estimate is as large as $6$ percentage points and is statistically significant.
 This effect size is substantively important given that it is about one-fourth of the sample average outcome in this subset ($26\%$).
 Bias-corrected estimates in Figure~\ref{fig:marCE} (c) confirm that the conditional ACDE for counties with a higher proportion of school dropouts is large and similar regardless of the selection of control sets.

-When I estimate the conditional ACDE for counties that have a lower proportion of school dropouts, effects are close to zero and their 95\% confidence intervals cover zero, as the education hypothesis expects (see Appendix~\ref{subsec:hate-condition}).
-Causal diffusion effects are also precisely estimated to be zero in West Germany, where proportions of school dropouts are much lower than East Germany.
-This additional analysis suggests that the spatial diffusion dynamics of hate crimes operate only in places with low educational performance.
+When we estimate the conditional ACDE for counties that have a lower proportion of school dropouts, effects are close to zero and their 95\% confidence intervals cover zero, as the education hypothesis expects (see Appendix~\ref{sec:app_em}).
+Causal diffusion effects are also precisely estimated to be zero in West Germany, where the proportions of school dropouts are much lower than East Germany.
+This additional analysis suggests that the spatial diffusion dynamics of hate crimes operate only in places with low educational performance and thus, prevention policies can have positive multiplier effects only when targeting areas with low educational performance.